-Status for the period January–June 2014
+Status for the period January–September 2014

 With the relative improvement of the security situation in the north of the country, the Malian Guinea-worm eradication programme is now taking steps to reinforce surveillance of the disease in those areas.

 A nationwide cash reward of CFA 20 000 [about US$40] is offered for the voluntary reporting of dracunculiasis cases.
 Please report to the nearest health facility.

 A total of 11 cases were reported from 8 villages in four districts in 2013:

 - Agaitafa village (1 case)

 - Kamgala village (1 case)

 - Tanzikratene village (3 cases)